JoshuaEagles/SA2-Archipelago-Locations-Wiki/README.md

 Slowly adding Hard Logic, and Out of Logic checks to this.
 Whistlesanity, Beetlesanity, Keysanity, and Omosanity are all complete, along with Lost Chao locations and Optional Upgrade locations.
+Animalsanity is in progress, currently as of writing this I only have Hero Story done.
+There are currently no chronological pages.

 If you notice any issues or have feedback or suggestions, either create an issue here on github or send me a message on discord Entiss#4057.